Reviewed by Dawn Brown, LPC, NCC

 Is OCD An Anxiety Disorder?

-Yes, OCD is an anxiety disorder in which you suffer from both obsessions and compulsions.
+Yes, OCD is an anxiety disorder in which you experience both obsessions and compulsions.
 Obsessions are uncomfortable and unhelpful recurring thoughts or feelings.
 You may or may not know that a thought isn’t true, but sometimes you can’t seem to stop turning it over in your mind.
 Compulsions are repetitive behaviors, such as checking things, cleaning, and hand washing.

 Anxiety Facts And Tips